bodeolukolu/Qmatey/README.md

 # Introduction
 Qmatey is a quantitative metagenomic/microbiome profiling pipeline.
 Using the NCBI MegaBLAST, it implements a fast exact-matching algorithm for strain-level profiling.
 For species-level to phylum-level profiling, it implements exact-matching of consensus sequence that is unique to each taxa (e.g. at species-level, valid hits will match uniquely to each species name; at genus-level, valid hits will match uniquely to each genus name).
-Qmatey can also perform simulation of mock/synthetic communities using their whole genome data (fully or partial assemblies).
+Qmatey can also perform simulation of mock/synthetic communities using their whole genome assemblies.

 ## Features